-Students who submit their written qualifying exams late will not be eligible for a high pass distinction.
+Students who submit their second-year paper late without an approved extension will not be eligible for the Richard Iton second year paper award.
 Students who do not receive a Pass on the written or oral part of the Qualifying Exam, after any determined re-write, are deemed to not be making satisfactory academic progress and are automatically placed on probation, and may be subject to exclusion, depending on their prior history in the program.
 The probation letter will lay out the process for resuming good standing.
 See Section 2: Departmental and TGS Evaluations.